Battery Care

 How to disable the charge thresholds?

 As explained above, in many cases the charge thresholds are persistently stored in the hardware.
 Therefore, it is not sufficient to simply remove the thresholds from the configuration (by the way, disabling or uninstalling TLP is not enough either).
-In fact, two steps are necessary for deactivation:
+In fact, two steps are required to disable the thresholds:

 1. Removing the charge thresholds from the configuration by inserting a leading #